 We use four main types of writing purposes across KS1 and KS2: writing to entertain; to inform; to persuade; and to discuss.

 We want to provide our children with a clear purpose and audience for writing.
-Every unit of writing throughout school is matched to a quality-text or film to provide a relevant stimulus for reading and writing.
+We use Grammarsaurus Model Texts at the start of each unit of writing to provide a relevant stimulus and allow opportunities to identify key genre features and year group specific grammar, in line with the National Curriculum .
 We encourage, where possible for a thematic approach, linking to the topic.
 This means that the children are equipped with the skills and tools needed to write fluently for a range of meaningful purposes throughout the years.
 The approach throughout a unit allows the children to become familiar with a text type, capturing ideas for their own writing followed by scaffolding writing experiences, resulting in independent writing outcomes.

 HOW CAN I SUPPORT MY CHILD WITH THEIR WRITING?

 Have a look below for some tips on how to encourage and support writing at home: